SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Cross Validation Techniques.md

 # Cross Validation Techniques for Brain Tumor MRI Classification
 ____

 The dataset on which the cross validation is carried out can be found [on kaggle](https://www.kaggle.com/datasets/theiturhs/brain-tumor-mri-classification-dataset/data).
-Find the implementation of this [in this notebook]().
+Find the implementation of this CrossValidation_Techniques.ipynb notebook.

 ### Cross Validation Teachniques carried out are as follows:
 *Different techniques for distributing dataset into training and testing dataset*